Where Do Mosquitoes Go During Daytime?

 Table of Contents (click to expand)

-Mosquitoes and cockroaches are some of the most despised creatures on the entire planet, but what makes mosquitoes more loathsome is that, unlike most cockroaches, they love to bite us.
-Also, since they can fly, they are far more annoying than cockroaches.
-Not to mention that mosquitoes are the most dangerous creatures on Earth when it comes to the number of human deaths they cause every year.
+Mosquitoes and cockroaches are some of the most despised creatures on the planet, but what makes mosquitoes more loathsome is that they love to bite us, unlike most cockroaches.
+Not to mention that mosquitoes are the most dangerous creatures on Earth regarding the number of human deaths they cause yearly.

-However, have you ever observed that these obnoxious bugs are mostly active at night?
-It’s not that they completely disappear during the daytime, but it’s true that your chances of getting bitten by a mosquito when it’s dark, (e.g., at dawn, dusk, night) are far greater than during the day.
+However, have you ever observed that these obnoxious insects are mostly active at night?
+It’s not that they completely disappear during the daytime, but your chances of getting bitten by a mosquito when it’s dark (e.g., at dawn, dusk, or night) are far greater than during the day.

 Recommended Video for you: